-I am a big fan of paper notebooks and analog note-taking.
-Analog note-taking presents some challenges, such as finding specific notes or categories of notes in a notebook.
+I am a big fan of paper notebooks and analogue note-taking.
+Analogue note-taking presents challenges, such as finding specific notes or categories of notes in a notebook.
 If this is a problem you have faced before, this Japanese notebook organization system is an effective and easy solution to solve this problem.

 The Japanese notebook organization system is also called the Highfive system.
 It is a simple system of pen-based tagging of a notebook’s pages based on the different categories listed in the notebook’s index.
 All you need to try this system is an empty notebook and a pen.